talkable/talkable-docs/source/android_sdk/deep_linking.rst

           ...
       </application>

-5. Add following intent filter to the activity, that should be opened from the deep link, inside the correspond tag:
+5. Add the following intent filter to the activity, that should be opened from the deep link, inside the corresponding tag:

    .. code-block:: xml